 In the KR catchment, stream isotope data was collected from five continues years, providing better data basis for the evaluation of the influence of sampling period duration.
-The

-NSEiso threshold was set as 0, same with the benchmark scenario in KR catchment.
-Figure 130 and 144 compare the CRC estimations and their uncertainty metric STD of variable scenarios.
+Figure 10 and 11 compare the CRC estimations and their uncertainty metric STD of variable scenarios.
 For the estimate of water sources, the model produced rather large uncertainty ranges of ~20% and ~40% for the contributions of rainfall and glacier melt when calibrating the model using discharge and SCA.
-Using one-year's stream water isotope data for model calibration, the uncertainty ranges were reduced by rejecting some outliers as shown in Figure 10a-c, but the STD was still large (Figure 134).
+Using one-year's stream water isotope data for model calibration, the uncertainty ranges were reduced by rejecting some outliers as shown in Figure 10a-c, but the STD was still large (Figure 11).
 The STD can be reduced by increasing the number of calibration isotope data at a rate of ~1%/year.
 Using isotope data collected from five years, however, didn't result in further decrease in the CRC uncertainties compared to the result calibrated by isotope data collected in a four-year sampling period.
 The situation, however, was quite different for the estimates of runoff pathways.
-The bi-objective calibration produced a large uncertainty of $\sim$ 40% and a STD of $\sim$ 10% (Figure 130d) for the contribution of baseflow.
+The bi-objective calibration produced a large uncertainty of ~40% and a STD of ~10% (Figure 10d) for the contribution of baseflow.
 Using one-year's data for model calibration, the uncertainty range was significantly reduced by about half of that modelled by the bi-objective calibration (from $\sim 10\%$ to $\sim 5\%$ ).
 However, further increase in the duration of sampling period did not bring much improvements on constraining the uncertainties in quantifications of runoff pathways with STD fluctuating around only 4%.
 It is indicated that model calibration upon more stream isotope data was useful to better constrain the uncertainties of the model simulations and modeled CRCs, but benefit would disappear after a certain duration of stream water sampling period has been reached.

-595 [Figure 130] 596 [Figure 141]
+488 [Figure 10] 489 [Figure 11]